Speaker Topics

 Louisville Conference on Literature and Culture

 For this conference, I was asked to read some of my fiction and present an aspect of my Bowen scholarship.
 “Lie About” reflects the social injustices I witnessed every day when I lived in a very affluent Ivy League town.
 In “Elizabeth Bowen Imagining Ireland,” I spoke about the wonderful and challenging ways Bowen imagined her homeland in her prose fiction.
+She was not known as a feminist writer, but her syntactical disruptions often echo strategies used by feminist nonfiction writers of the ’60s and ’70s.

 Excerpts from My Mother’s Shoes